basefee/RealStock/README.md

 - **Buy Function**: Listens for `BuyRequest` events, interacts with the Alpaca API to purchase stock, and mints the corresponding ERC20 token to the trader.
 - **Sell Function**: Listens for `SellRequest` events, interacts with the Alpaca API to sell stock, and burns the corresponding ERC20 token from the trader.
 - **Market Function**: Manages pausing and unpausing of the contract based on market status.

+### It was a great experience building on Rootstock, its vast ecosystem provided us with tools like Gelato automation and Redstone oracle, which were key to this project.
+Only problem faced was the RPC was sometimes faulty.

+## Team
+ - **Garv Agarwal** - Proficient in Solidty and Backend web development
+  - **Gagan Tomar** - Frontend developer with a keen interest in blockchain technologies.